The San Antonio Clubhouse

 The San Antonio Clubhouse is a part of the international clubhouse movement.
 We are a professional self-help program, operated by men and women recovering from mental illness, in collaboration with a caring staff.
 The emphasis at The Clubhouse is on relationships – member to member, and member to staff.
 Members engage with each other to regain their productivity and self-confidence, resume their lives, and re-enter society.
 Members also take part in promoting their rights, and in erasing the stigma that often separates them from their neighbors.

-Since its founding in 2003, The San Antonio Clubhouse has been providing hope and recovery for people living with mental illness.
+Since its founding in 2003, The San Antonio Clubhouse has been providing hope and recovery for people diagnosed with mental illness.

 Members volunteer in order to make The Clubhouse work as a self-sustaining community.
 Tasks from menu planning, budgeting, shopping, cooking, bookkeeping, errands, telephone outreach, newsletter design. brochure production, Powerpoint creation and even computer programming are work options.
 In this way, members and staff are able to derive a sense of accomplishment, build skills, and establish relationships, helping everyone feel needed and appreciated.
 The jobs also act as vocational training for eventual inclusion into our Transitional Employment program in which the Clubhouse partners with local businesses to provide a 6-9 month employment for our members.